For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 While nobody likes debt, student loans may not be the crucible you’re expecting.
 Further exacerbating the issue is talk of the Student Loan Crisis currently gripping America.
-To understand why student loans may not be the worry you think they are, let’s explore what the current loan crisis actually is.
+To understand why maybe you shouldn’t worry about student loan debt, let’s explore what the current loan crisis actually is.

 The abridged version: The price of college is soaring, to compensate for this more and more families must take out exorbitant loans saddling them with mountains of debt.
 To make matters worse, a college education is not the professional golden ticket it once was and students are finding themselves either unemployed or underemployed with no way to pay back their debt mountains.

 The first thing to understand is that, at varying levels, all of those things are true.
 The second thing to realize, it’s not quite as cut and dry as all of that.
 While the picture painted above is the reality for many, it is certainly not the reality for all.
 There are factors that this doom and gloom scenario neglects in order to sensationalize the narrative.
 The student loan crisis shouldn’t immediately lead you to worry about student loan debt.

 Are there problems with the way student loans are handled in America?
 Very much so.
 However, these problems with the handling of student loans are being used to negatively frame student loans in general, which is an inaccurate assessment of the situation.

 Here are a few questions, that when answered tend to show the “crisis” in a much different light.